BjoernLudwigPTB/lp_nn_robustness_verification/INSTALL.md

 motivation and an insight into the mechanism in the [official docs](https://docs.python.org/3/tutorial/venv.html).

-You have the option to set up ilp_nn_robustness_verification using the Python built-in tool `venv`.
+You have the option to set up lp_nn_robustness_verification using the Python built-in tool `venv`.
 The commands differ slightly between [Windows ](#create-a-venv-python-environment-on-windows) and [Mac/Linux ](#create-a-venv-python-environment-on-mac--linux).